raspiblitz/raspiblitz/FAQ.cl.md

 ### Offers
 * Details at bolt12.org
-* create an offer to receive payments:
+* Create an offer to receive payments:
 https://lightning.readthedocs.io/lightning-offer.7.html
     ```
     lightning-cli offer amount description [vendor] [label] [quantity_min] [quantity_max] [absolute_expiry] [recurrence] [recurrence_base] [recurrence_paywindow] [recurrence_limit] [single_use]
+    ```
+* Example:
+Create a reusable offer which can be paid with any amount for LN tips using a fixed string.
+    ```
+    lightning-cli offer any tip
     ```

 * Create an offer to send payments:
 https://lightning.readthedocs.io/lightning-offerout.7.html
     ```